civiform/docs/docs/governance-and-management/governance/governance-processes.md

 2. Using the template, create a technical design document.
 Please remove any sections that aren't relevant and add any that may be missing.
 3. When your draft is ready for review:
     1. Update the status to **IN REVIEW**
-    2. Notifiy the approvers and reviewers that the doc is ready for review.
+    2. Notify the approvers and reviewers that the doc is ready for review.
 4. Approvers and reviewers will add comments and questions to start discussion
 5. Iterate on the design until you have approval